BardicDefense/purple-hack/README.md

 Simply track when something breaks, without tracking the intermediate steps.
 At the above intervals, instead of making a regular decay roll, roll 2d6.
 If two 1s are rolled, the item is ruined or broken, and must be replaced.
-Magic items and "sturdy" items roll 1d100 + 1d6, and break if a 1 is showing on both dice (i.e. a 00, 1, and 1).
+Magic items and “sturdy” items roll 1d100 + 1d6, and break if a 1 is showing on both dice (i.e. a 00, 1, and 1).
 Using this alternative system is simpler, but tracking more minutely has the benefit of knowing when things are getting close to breaking, plus a slight mathematical edge (tracking intervals gives you on average 44